-With Australia set to benefit from the fastest growing foreign student population in the world next year, the gap between purpose built student accommodation and overseas student enrolments presents a significant development investment opportunity.
+With Australia set to grow in the coming years, overseas student accommodation presents a significant development investment opportunity.

 According to a Department of Education and Training (DET) report, international student enrolments are at nearly eight times the number of purpose-built beds available.